 Managing hazardous waste:

 - For hazardous waste, which includes engine oil and clinical waste mostly derived from our transport and healthcare operations, we have meticulously set out specific procedures to handle it in a responsible manner to avoid contamination despite that hazardous waste accounts for a small portion.
 In our transport operation, used engine oil is collected by a qualified external waste collector and is disposed of in a responsible way under strict and transparent conditions.
-Our healthcare operation also has rigorous policies and protocols set out for handling clinical waste properly in accordance with the Waste Disposal Ordinance (Cap.
-354).

 Managing non-hazardous waste:

 - In terms of construction waste management, we work closely with construction contractors and enforce specific procedures, and maximise the use of reusable and recyclable materials and upcycle construction waste.

 - We have developed pioneering waste reduction and recycling practices in our operations.
 Waste collection and separation facilities are in place to collect plastic bottles, used tyres, common recyclables, used clothes, second-hand books, toys, fluorescent tubes, energy saving bulbs and glass bottles to encourage tenants, customers and residents to recycle and reduce waste.
 Re-usable items collected are donated to various NGOs to help the underprivileged.
 Glass bottles are ground into small sand granules through glass grinder at Discovery Bay and are then used for road repair work.